dgaydukov/cert-aws/sa/files/sa.md

 EC2 role access - you can add (for example bucket write access) role to ec2 instance.
 Instance Profile - container for an IAM role that you can use to pass role information to an EC2. ec2 stores temporary credentials in instance metadata, when you use aws cli/sdk it would automatically fetch temporary credentials from instance metadata.
 Yet if you want to call aws api outside cli/sdk you have to manually fetch credentials and make a call (`sa/cloudformation/ec2-role.yml`).
-This security credentials are temporary and ec2 rotate them automatically, new credentials available for 5 min before expiration of old. ec2 can assume 1 role at a tile, so `AWS::IAM::InstanceProfile` has `Roles` where you should provide list of roles, you can actually add only 1 role, if you add 2 syncatically it would be correct, but when CF template would run you would get error: `Roles has too many elements.
+This security credentials are temporary and ec2 rotate them automatically, new credentials available for 5 min before expiration of old. ec2 can assume 1 role at a tile, so `AWS::IAM::InstanceProfile` has `Roles` where you should provide list of roles, you can actually add only 1 role, if you add 2 - syntactically it would be correct, but when CF template would run you would get error: `Roles has too many elements.
 The limit is 1`.
 You can run `TOKEN=`curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600"` && curl -H "X-aws-ec2-metadata-token: $TOKEN" http://169.254.169.254/latest/meta-data/iam/security-credentials/role-Ec2Role` where `role-Ec2Role` - your role name
 IAM user - `who am I` & `what can I do`.
 But role is just `what can I do`.
 So for ec2 to use role it should become type of iam instance, that's why we create instance profile.
 When you create ec2 role from console, instance profile automatically created with same name.
 But if you are using CLI/CloudFormation you have to manually create it `AWS::IAM::InstanceProfile` and assign it to ec2 using `IamInstanceProfile`.